-Say mahalo to Mauna Lani, a family-friendly (yet supremely sophisticated) Auberge resort set across 32 oceanfront acres on Hawaii Island.
-Whether you’re learning to paddle an outrigger canoe at sunrise, taking yoga classes on the private beach, indulging in a traditional Lomi Lomi massage in the sustainably-minded spa, ‘talking story’ with the hotel’s resident Elder, Uncle Danny, or sipping Kona coffee on your private balcony while soaking up the Pacific views, you’ll feel profoundly connected to Hawaii’s mythical culture and lava-sculpted landscape at this soulful, sun-drenched stay.
+Say mahalo to Mauna Lani, part of the Auberge Resorts Collection, set across 32 sophisticated oceanfront acres on Hawaii Island.
+Learn to paddle an outrigger canoe at sunrise, take yoga classes on the private beach, undertake a traditional Lomi Lomi massage in the sustainably-minded spa, dine at the renowned Canoe House restaurant (it's been in situ for decades as the resort has built up around it), and ‘talk story’ with the hotel’s resident Elder, Uncle Danny, who'll captivate young and old alike recounting the island's history.
+Or save all that for later, and instead bed down on your private balcony to soak up the Pacific views.
+Either way, you’ll feel connected to Hawaii’s mythical culture and lava-sculpted landscape at this soulful, sun-drenched stay.

 Noon.
 Earliest check-in, 3pm.
 Both can be flexible, subject to availability.

 Double rooms from £957.54 ($1,214), including tax at 17.962 per cent.
 Please note the hotel charges an additional resort fee of $47.19 per room per night on check-out.

 Rates don’t usually include breakfast – it’s served at HaLani restaurant and starts at around US$26 a person.

 The resort is home to the first Goop store in Hawaii.
 Stop in to browse their range of clean beauty products, resort clothing, jewellery and accessories.

 Private beach, swimming pools, spa, gym, tennis courts, golf courses, watersports, kids club, free WiFi throughout.
 In rooms: TV, air-conditioning, minibar, free bottled water, tea and coffee.